OzzyGoylusun/Data-Driven-Product-Management-for-Global-Workout/README.md

 2. Which of these three keywords - *gym workout*, *home workout* and *home gym*, generated most interest in 2020 and also during 2022-2023 separately?
 3. What are the top 20 countries with the highest interest in workout, which hinges on this keyword search?
-4. What is the breakdown of the three workout keywords for certain Middle Eastern and South Asian countries, including Philippines and Singapore?
+4. What is the breakdown of the three workout keywords for certain Middle Eastern and South Asian countries (aka.
+MESA), including Philippines and Singapore?
-5. Based on YouTube keyword searches,
+5. Based on YouTube keyword searches, which workout type (e.g., yoga, weight lifting) generated highest interest in Philippines during the timeframe at hand?

 ### Data Analysis